Ahmadjerj/galaxy-fit3-parser/README.md

 ![Preview](assets/fit3.jpg)

-A reverse-engineered parser and renderer for OPPO-format watchface binaries used by the **Samsung Galaxy Fit3** (SM-R390).
+A reverse-engineered parser for OPPO-format watchface binaries used by the **Samsung Galaxy Fit3** (SM-R390).
 Parses the proprietary `.bin` format, extracts embedded images, and reconstructs full watchface previews with customizable demo data.

 ## Table of Contents